hmtechnology/woocommerce-time-slot-manager/README.md

 - **Flexible Time Formats**: Use both 24-hour and 12-hour time formats to create time slots that fit your needs.

-- **Date-Specific Closures**: Manage your store's availability on specific dates, such as holidays or special occasions.

 - **Enhanced User Experience**: Provide a seamless shopping experience by clearly indicating product availability based on real-time store hours.

 - **Easy Integration**: Seamlessly integrate with your existing WooCommerce setup, ensuring smooth functionality.